Cancer Statistics, Liver Cancer and Bile Duct Cancer in Thailand

 Some striking similarities and differences can be noted :

-1) The incidence of cancer is much higher for both males and females in the United States.
-In the U.S. there was lower incidence for males, higher incidence in cancer for females compared to 5 years earlier (data not given)
+1) The incidence of cancer is much higher for both males and females in the United States than in Thailand.
+In the U.S. there was lower incidence for males, and approximate status quo iin cancer for females compared to 5 years earlier (data not given).
+Strikingly, the 4 most common cancers in menin the U.S. had a reduced incidence in this latest registration period.

-2) Most cancers are most common regardless of the area : lung cancer, colon and rectum cancer, breast cancer, uterus cancer.
+2) Most common cancers are the same in both Thailand and U.S.A.: lung cancer, colon and rectum cancer, breast cancer, uterus cancer.
+Prostate cancer has quite a lower incidence in Thailand though.

-3) Liver and bile duct cancer is the most common cancer in Thailand, while it is not among the 10 most incident cancers in the United States.
+3) Liver and bile duct cancer combined are the most common cancer in Thailand, while it is not among the 10 most incident cancers in the United States.
+Incidence is rising though in the U.S. in both males and females compared to 5 years ago (about 20 %)

 Intermediate magnification micrograph of hepatocellular carcinoma the most common form of primary liver cancer.